eiffelhub/json/Readme.txt

 Version Date            Description
 ------- ----            -----------
-0.7.0   2014-11-17      Fixed various issue with parsing string (such as \t and related), 0.6.1   2016-07-04      Fixed pretty printing for boolean by generating "true" or "false"
-                        Fixed implementation of JSON_PARSER.is_valid_number (STRING): BOOLEAN

 0.6.0   2014-11-17      Fixed various issue with parsing string (such as \t and related),
 						Implemented escaping of slash '/' only in case of '</' to avoid potential issue with javascript and </script>
 						Many feature renaming to match Eiffel style and naming convention, kept previous feature as obsolete.
 				        Restructured the library to make easy extraction of "converter" classes if needed in the future.
 				        Marked converters classes as obsolete.
 0.5.0   2013-11-dd      Added JSON_ITERATOR, simplified JSON_OBJECT
 0.4.0   2012-12-12      Updated documentation URI
 0.3.0   2011-07-06      JSON Factory Converters